DMV Car Title Transfer Guide

 How To Transfer A Title In Each State

-Most state DMV’s have websites that guide you through the steps and provide downloadable title applications though you will need to mail this in or take it in-person to your local DMV.
+Most state DMV’s have websites that guide you through the steps and provide downloadable title forms.
+In some cases, a DMV may allow you to mail in the your documents and forms which saves you a trip a possibly crowded DMV office.

 What Do I Need To Transfer A Car Title?

-Here’s a list of required documents in order to facilitate the transfer process:
+Here’s a list of documents required by most state DMVs in order to facilitate the transfer process:

-- Completed Title Transfer Application Form, Signed and Notarized.
+- Completed Title Transfer Application Form, signed by you and possibly notarized.

 - Proof of Car Insurance Coverage.